Pasteuria: Steps of infection

-Animals that are susceptible to Pasteuria become infected when they are exposed to spores in soil or water.
+Animals that are susceptible to Pasteuria become infected when they are exposed to endospores in soil or water.
 Therefore, Pasteuria are transmitted horizontally between hosts and when an infected host dies, it releases spores to the soil or sediment.
-The likelihood of infections is related to the spore density in the environment and can be affected by temperature.
-After contact with the host, Pasteuria spores are activated, attach to their host, penetrate the host's cuticle, proliferate within the host, and kill the host.
-In water fleas, the ability of the spore to successfully attach during the infection process is related to the genotype of the host and the parasite.
-Spore cells that do not infect animals and pass through a resistant host can still remain viable and infectious.
+The likelihood of infections is related to the endospore density in the environment and can be affected by temperature.
+However, the ability of an endospore to attach to and infect a host is highly specific and following contact with a compatible host, the Pasteuria endospores are activated, penetrate the host's cuticle, proliferate within the host thereby restricting it from reproducing and ultimately the host dies.
+In water fleas, the ability of the endospore to successfully attach during the infection process is related to the genotype of the host and the parasite.
+However, in phytonematodes there was no direct relationship between cuticle heterogeneity as exhibited by endospore attachment and the phylogeny of the nematode.
+Furthermore, in phytonematodes the cues which initiate germination differ between different endospore isolates.
+For example, in Pasteuria penetrans that infects root-knot nematodes (Meloidogyne spp.) endospore germination usually occurs sometime between the nematode entering the root, setting up the feeding site and the first molt as currently there are no reports of second-stage juveniles (J2) of Meloidogyne spp. containing either developmental stages or endospores of P. penetrans.
+However, developmental stages and endospores of a field population of Pasteuria have been observed in J2s of Heterodera avenae.
+An infected root-knot female can contain up to two million endpsores, while an infected J2 of H. avenae will contain less than a thousand endospores.
+Interestingly, endopores that do not infect water fleas and pass through a resistant host can still remain viable and infectious.
+This suggests that different species or strains of the bacterium have evolved different life-cycle strategies.

 Effects of parasite

+The life-cycles of the bacteria that infect cladoceran parasites and phytonematodes have been shown to be similar in that during infection they both exhibit morphological stages that are in common with the original description by Metchinkoff.
 Following infection with Pasteuria, the parasite interferes with the reproduction of their female hosts.
 Hosts can live with the parasite for a prolonged period of time after infection.
 In Daphnia, P. ramosa induces gigantism.
-P. penetrans parasitized females of the nematode Meloidogyne javanica, on the other hand, were smaller than healthy individuals.
+P. penetrans parasitized females of the nematode Meloidogyne javanica, on the other hand, were smaller than healthy individuals, although there is a direct relationship between the numbers of endospores produced by an individual female and its volume.